zpalmtree/networked-poker/README.md

 # networked-poker
 A collection of programs to allow multiple clients to play poker together on one server, with a GUI for clients, and an AI to play against.

 Currently working on the server.
 The other two haven't been started yet.
-Game is now runnable, and should now be testable.
-No input is being taken from network yet.

-From a very quick initial test, there's quite a few bugs.
-Time to iron them out!

 ## Installation